 The topic of 'how to live, work and survive as a teacher in Thailand' has always been at the heart of ajarn.com, so it will probably come as little surprise to know that this is the most popular section of the website (apart from the jobs page of course!)
 Thanks for your help because a lot of new arrivals really do rely on good info such as that presented in those cost of living surveys.
 I have put the questions on-line to make things easier.

 Become an Ajarn.com Blogger

-Guys like Steve Schertzer, Phil Roeland and Dave Montgomery have become 'household names' in the Thailand TEFL word, in fact Dave regularly gets stopped as he travels around North East Thailand and someone will say "here, aren't you the guy who writes for ajarn.com?"
+Guys like Steve Schertzer, Phil Roeland and Dave Montgomery became 'household names' in the Thailand TEFL word, in fact Dave regularly got stopped as he travelled around North East Thailand and someone would say "here, aren't you the guy who writes for ajarn.com?"
 Well, whether you court fame or not, you're welcome to become an ajarn blogger as long as you submit something every month or two and that the topics are somehow related to life in Thailand.
 Send us an e-mail if you fancy becoming a regular blogger.
 And don't forget - you can put a link to any of your other blog sites as well and drive more traffic to it.
 A good ajarn.com blog can easily get two to three thousand readers in a short period of time.